vadimcn/codelldb/MANUAL.md

 The custom launch method allows user to fully specify how the debug session is initiated.
 The flow of a custom launch is as follows:

 1. The `targetCreateCommands` command sequence is executed.
-It is expected that a debug target will have been created upon completion.
+This sequence is expected to create a debug target (see `target create` command).
-2. Debugger inserts source breakpoints.
+2. Debugger uses the target to insert breakpoints.
 3. The `processCreateCommands` command sequence is executed.
-This sequence is expected to create the debuggee process.
+This sequence is expected to create the debuggee process (see `process launch` command).
-4. Debugger reports current state of the debuggee process to VSCode and starts accepting user commands.
+4. The debugger reports the current state of the debuggee to VSCode and starts accepting user commands.

 |parameter          |type    |req |         |
 |-------------------|--------|:--:|---------|